p-stojkovski/learning-notes/architecture/Software Architecture & Design of Modern Large Scale Systems.md

   - Having to use particular programming language
   - Having to use a particular database or techology
   - Having to support certian platforms, browsers or OS
+- Technical constraints may seem like they belong to implementation and not to software architecture
+- In practice, they affect the decisions we make in the design phase and put restrictions on our architecture.